WEST ROUND ROBIN BC SASK MAN ALTA Record

 Bronze

 In the East final, tournament MVP Brendan Hines scored 34 to lead Nova Scotia past New Brunswick 88-82 at Memorial University in St. John’s Nfld.
-Point guard David Parker added 14 as was named a tournament all-star.
-Adam Smith scored 10.
+Point guard David Parker added 14 and Adam Smith 10.
 Nova Scotia led 44-40 at the half.
+Mike Mcleod led New Brunswith with 19.
+Shawn Craik added 18.

 The East gold medalist Nova Scotia: Brendan Hines: David Parker; Adam Smith;